 D.Phil PROJECTS / RESEARCH PLACEMENTS

-Sadly we are unable to offer research internships, shadowing, or other work experience placements due to limited space.
+Thank you for your interest in our research group.
+I am sorry we are unable to offer research internships, shadowing, or other work experience placements due to limited space.

 MA (Oxon), D.Phil

 - Awake Intraoperative Neurosurgery Technician, OUH NHS Foundation Trust

 Additional translational interests include the effects of head trauma on the brain's structural and functional networks, a project spearheaded by one of my D.Phil students, consultant neurosurgeon Tim Lawrence.

 I am a Research Fellow / Principal Investigator at the FMRIB Centre (now part of the new Wellcome Centre for Integrative Neuroimaging).